-6. How do you plan to address noise?
+12. How do you plan to address noise?

 A noise analysis is currently underway as part of the environmental study.
-The analysis considers the current level of noise at many locations throughout the study area, calculates existing and projected future traffic noise levels and considers noise reduction measures if the predicted future noise levels exceed acceptable noise levels for properties that surround the project.
+The analysis considers the current level of noise at many locations throughout the study area, calculates existing and projected future traffic noise levels and considers noise reduction measures.
+Noise reduction measures are only proposed if the predicted future noise levels exceed acceptable levels for surrounding properties.
 The results of that analysis will be made available at future public meetings and will be included as part of the environmental study.